-As we are now in tier 3, I, the Churchwardens and Parish Secretaries have agreed that it would be safest to suspend in-person services for the next 3 Sundays.
-We will review this after that and aim to hold a Eucharist at the end of the month if at all possible.
+As we are now in lockdown I, the Churchwardens and Parish Secretaries have agreed that it would be safest to suspend in-person services.
+We will keep this under review and post on the weekly Pewsheet.

 Please note that due to the current circumstances services formats may change.

 Call 01584 701985 to hear the weeks sermon read by Anna

 Tuesday: Zoom Silent prayer 9.00 (let Anna know if you’re interested)